Scott Wilson (musician)

-Scott Wilson (born November 25, 1972) is an American musician, songwriter, and music producer from Colorado Springs, Colorado.
-He is most known for his time as the bass guitarist for the rock band Tantric, having appeared on their 2014 album Blue Room Archives and Mercury Retrograde in 2018, and for being the director of jazz studies at the University of Florida.
+Scott Wilson (born November 25, 1972) is an American musician, songwriter, and music producer from Berea, Kentucky.
+He is most known for his time as the bass guitarist for the rock band Tantric, having appeared on their 2014 album Blue Room Archives and Mercury Retrograde in 2018.
 Scott is now the bass guitarist of Saving Abel and has completed the band's fifth studio album.

 Career

 Tantric (2013–2017)

 Wilson served as the bass guitarist for Tantric beginning in 2013, appearing with them on multiple national tours, the band's 2014 album Blue Room Archives, and on Mercury Retrograde in 2018.
 He was recruited shortly after the production of the band's previous album 37 Channels, and appeared with the band on multiple tours, including the 2016 edition of the Make America Rock Again tour, sharing the stage with Trapt, Saving Abel, Saliva, and more.
 In an interview with Stone Age Rock Report, Wilson described the tour as "a big success for the band and quite eventful".
 In July 2017, Wilson announced publicly that he would be leaving the band, and had already begun working on new material with Saving Abel.